 Credit risk with respect to accounts receivable is generally not significant, as we routinely assess the creditworthiness of our partners and clients.
-We generally have not experienced any material losses related to receivables from advertisers during the three years ended December 31, 2020.
+We generally have not experienced any material losses related to receivables from advertisers during the three years ended December 31, 2021.
 We do not require collateral.
 Due to these factors, no additional credit risk beyond amounts provided for collection losses is believed by management to be probable in our accounts receivable.
+In addition, we try to reduce the credit exposures of our accounts receivable by credit limits and credit insurance for many of our customers.
+However, there can be no assurance that our efforts to identify potential credit risks will be successful.

-As of June 30, 2021, we maintained cash and cash equivalents primarily in banks in Israel, United States and United Kingdom.
-In the United States and United Kingdom, the Company deposits are maintained with commercial banks, which are insured by the U.S. Federal Deposit Insurance Corporation ("FDIC") and Financial Services Compensation Scheme ("FSCS"), which is authorized by the Bank of England (acting in its capacity as the Prudential Regulation Authority (PRA), respectively.
+As of December 31, 2021, we invested cash, cash equivalents and restricted deposits primarily in banks in Israel, United States and United Kingdom.
+In the United States and United Kingdom, the Company deposits are maintained with commercial banks, which are insured by the U.S. Federal Deposit Insurance Corporation ("FDIC") and Financial Services Compensation Scheme ("FSCS"), which is authorized by the Bank of England (acting in its capacity as the Prudential Regulation Authority, respectively.
 In Israel, commercial banks do not have government-sponsored deposit insurance.
-At various times, we have deposits in excess of the maximum amounts insured by the FDIC and FSCS.
+At various times, we have deposits in excess of the maximum amounts insured by the

+FDIC and FSCS.
 Historically we have not experienced losses related to these balances and believe our credit risk in this area is reasonable.
-As of June 30, 2021, we maintained balances of approximately \$464.2 million and \$27.7 million with U.S. banks in excess of the amounts insured by the FDIC and in the United Kingdom banks in excess of the amounts insured by the FSCS, respectively.
+As of December 31, 2021, we maintained balances of approximately \$162.3 million and \$35.8 million with U.S. banks in excess of the amounts insured by the FDIC and in the United Kingdom banks in excess of the amounts insured by the FSCS, respectively.